wazuh/wazuh-documentation/source/user-manual/kibana-app/overview.rst

 This group contains the following subsections:

-- ``Security events`` dashbord allows browsing through the Wazuh security alerts, identifying issues and threats in the monitored by Wazuh environment.
+- ``Security events`` dashboard allows browsing through the Wazuh security alerts, identifying issues and threats in the monitored by Wazuh environment.

 - :ref:`Integrity monitoring <manual_file_integrity>` dashboard presents the Wazuh alerts related to the file changes, including permissions, content, ownership, and attributes.